The "Graz Mummy" book: Papyrus conservation encased in modern archival packaging

-The ‘Graz Mummy Book’ is an extraordinary artefact.
-During routine work at Graz University Library, conservator Dr Theresa Zammit Lupi made a surprising discovery: a papyrus fragment from the 3rd century BCE shows features typical for a codex including a thread fragment, sewing holes, a central fold and text layout – strong evidence that it was once part of a bound book.
+The "Graz Mummy" book is an extraordinary artefact.
+During routine work at the Graz University Library, conservator Dr Theresa Zammit Lupi made a surprising discovery: A papyrus fragment from the 3rd century BCE showing typical features for a codex including a thread fragment, sewing holes, a central fold and text layout – strong evidence that it was once part of a bound book.

 The fragment was originally unearthed in 1902, having been part of mummy cartonnage.
 As it predates all previously known codices by around 400 years, it may redefine the established timeline of book history.